 Later, after breakfast, I will go out.
 Today I will be on security duty, and filled with frustration, for everyone will have done something against the Arabs but me.
 And then I will see her.

 It will be an Arab female, young and thin, on the pavement, with a knife in her hand, slashing and cutting at the air, screaming.
-I will see her, and the Jews around, shrinking back with terror on their faces, and I will have a sudden great anger come upon me.
+I will see her and her knife; I will see, also, the Jews around, shrinking back with terror on their faces, and I will have a sudden great anger come upon me.
 I will whisper to myself that never again will I let Jews feel fear, and I will take the gun off my shoulder.
 My finger will press the trigger, and the Arab female will fall to the street, blood pouring from a shattered thigh.
 The knife will go skittering from her hand and lie in the gutter, where it, and she, belong.

 The terrified settlers will come forward, uncertainly, the fear slowly leaving their faces.
-A couple of them will bring out cell phones and take photos.
+A couple of them will bring out mobile phones and take photos.

 The Arab will begin to stir, to slowly push herself up on her spindly arms.
 I will see the uncertainty appear again in the faces of the Jews gathered around, and I will know fear is not far away.
 And the rage will return, and my determination that this useless half-living thing should threaten us, and perhaps kill.
 If given half a chance, she will kill...

 My gun will be light in my hand, and pressing the trigger a joy.
 The Arab will fall as though she has been clubbed, her head half blown away.